kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 * constructing governed communication, and
 * validating instructional continuity throughout the interaction.

-Future instructional models may replace the Framing Routine entirely while continuing to use the same governed instructional architecture.
+Future instructional models may replace the Framing Routine entirely while continuing to use the same governed Observation & Instructional Architecture.

 ---